The Measurement Framework for Schooling in Australia

 cost effective, practical to collect, and take account of the burden and impact that data collection may place on students, schools and schooling systems.

-The agreed areas of performance monitoring include:
+The agreed areas of performance monitoring for which KPMs have been developed are: